Aesma-Daeva/interactive-frontend/README.md

         <p>6.
 Transportation - Orange - #ffb200</p>
     </details>

 * The map can be moved and the user will need to select one of the options for establishments again  to generate new map markers.
-I did not set the markers to  auto-populate because I did not want to interrupt the user while using the google map in case the user might still be reading the info window or just familiarising with the map's vicinity/landmarks.
+I did not set the markers to  auto-populate because I did not want to interrupt the user while using the google map in case the user might still be reading the info window, using the Google Map Drawing tool to make routes or just familiarising with the map's vicinity/landmarks.
 * The map marker bounces when clicked so the user can see its exact location in case there are other overlapping markers.
 * The bouncing marker can be turned off by clicking on the same marker again.
 * If all markers are just clicked once, they will all continue to bounce.